 The Legacy Foundation has provided grants to River Fund to be used for a wide variety of assistance programs that include temporary housing, certain healthcare related financial help (prescriptions, office co-pays, etc.), clothing, food, sudden loss of life, relocation intervention for the welfare and safety of individuals and families and a myriad of unique situations that most people cannot imagine.
 Legacy Foundation stipulates that River Fund staff exercise “best judgment practices” in determining the need and eligibility of individuals and families receiving assistance through this program.

 The River Fund "Cancer Connection" Fund began in March of 2015 when the Laughlin Chamber of Commerce decided to do a fund raiser to help River Fund finance certain services for eligible cancer patients and their families in time of need.
-What is now earmarked as the "Connie Davis 5K Walk for Cancer" is held at Pyramid Park in Laughlin, Nevada.
+What is now earmarked as the "Connie Davis 5K Walk for Cancer" is held annually at Pyramid Park in Laughlin, Nevada.
+This and other fund raisers as well as contributions that donors designate to the Cancer Connection Fund help ensure that the River Fund has the financial resources needed to assist cancer patients with unexpected expenses during their recovery.

 To be eligible for funding, organizations must demonstrate: • A funding need or cause that is consistent with the River Fund’s charitable mission and vision;• A current tax-exempt, nonprofit status under Section 501(c)(3) of the Internal Revenue Code; and• Activity within some or all of the River Fund’s community service areas, which includes Bullhead City, Fort Mohave, Mohave Valley, Topock, Golden Valley, AZ and Laughlin, NV.